vadymmartyniuk/DjangoExample/README.md

 21. In ```settings.py``` add import ```from lab4.views import index``` and replace ```_``` with ```index```
 22. The final step is to define templates.
 To do so create ```templates``` dir inside of ```lab4``` and just copy HTML files from this repo
 23. At this point everything should be fine and we ready to test our app - ```python manage.py runserver```
-24. Of cource provided model definition is not enough, as well as views now just hardcode area values.
+24. Of course, the provided model definition is not complete, as well as views now just hardcode area values.
 To complete this lab you need to define own functions that calculate area and properly call them.
 To do so use comments inside of this repo.
 Good luck!